Message from the interim leadership team

 The Institute was founded by the Medical Research Council over 20 years ago and now attracts the very highest caliber of scientists, postdoctoral fellows and students from around the world.
 Our collective challenge is to remain at the forefront of innovation so that advances made at the bench can be progressed for maximum benefit.

 Close ties with colleagues at our sister institute the LMB in Cambridge, as well as Imperial College London, the Francis Crick Institute and universities across London, allow our scientists a unique opportunity to explore the genetic, epigenetic and physiological bases of health and disease and its visualisation through cutting-edge imaging.”

 In March 2021 our Director Professor Dame Amanda Fisher announced her intention to step down from her role as Director of the MRC London Institute of Medical Sciences.
 While the process for a new Director is undertaken an interim leadership team has been appointed.
-Comprised of senior Programme Leaders Petra Hajkova, Stuart Cook, Irene Miguel-Aliaga and the LMS Head of Operations, Carole Swan.
-Irene will be the primary point of contact with MRC Head Office and Imperial College London and act as Interim Director for the Institute.
+Comprised of senior Programme Leaders Petra Hajkova, Stuart Cook, Dominic Withers and the LMS Head of Operations, Carole Swan.
+Petra will be the primary point of contact with MRC Head Office and Imperial College London for the Institute.

 Institute’s mission and organisation